Master of Business Analytics Curriculum

 - Electives chosen from a list of approved courses.
 Analytics electives span a broad range of subjects including accounting, finance, marketing, operations and organizational behavior, allowing students to customize the program to meet their specific career objectives:

 - Operations and Supply Chain Management

 - Approved Graduate Electives: Students can elect to take other approved graduate electives offered in several functional and industry areas in order to customize their experience.

 In addition to gaining mastery of the skills needed to enter the in-demand field of analytics, the MANA program offers the opportunity to choose an area of specialization.
-Through electives offered by faculty in disciplines including accounting, energy, finance, management and marketing, students can choose to create a MANA program that meets their more specific academic and career goals.
+Through electives offered by faculty in disciplines including accounting, energy, finance, management and marketing, students can customize their coursework to meet their individual academic and career goals.

 Coursework in the MANA finance and accounting concentration explores topics including regression models, the practical application of financial theory and accounting analytics through a combination of class formats, including real-world, team-based projects with sponsoring organizations.
 Students must complete a total of three courses, including at least one from each discipline.
 This specialization equips students with the tools to delve deep into the challenges and opportunities companies face in corporate finance, asset management and other core business functional areas, and to use analytics to provide data-driven solutions.

 The energy industry is one of the world’s largest, with ample opportunities for those with the right skills and experiences.
 Students pursuing a specialization in energy will learn about the business of energy trading and finance, including technical analysis, electronic trading algorithms and the trading of energy derivatives.
 Freeman’s state-of-the-art trading floor gives students hands-on knowledge of what traders look for when making investment decisions.
 Graduates with this specialization are prepared for analytics careers at energy companies, energy-related investment and trading firms and energy consulting companies.